ChengluJin/chenglujin.github.io/_publications/2019-tdsc-shield.md

 ---
-title: "Secure and Efficient Initialization and Authenti-cation Protocols for SHIELD"
+title: "Secure and Efficient Initialization and Authentication Protocols for SHIELD"
 collection: publications
 permalink: /publication/2017-cryptography-lpn-puf
 excerpt: 'This paper discovers a security vunlerability in the SHIELD authentication protocol proposed by DARPA.'